hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_database.md

 * If, however, you do not want to load it from Red but access it via ODBC Text Driver, you'll probably need a `schema.ini` file in folder where the csv is placed.
 More info here: https://docs.microsoft.com/en-us/sql/odbc/microsoft/schema-ini-file-text-file-driver?view=sql-server-ver16

 [22:41:56](#Qj0_Qu5vwFebQk9y7W0ElY5e5cDW_Kl7xXbrZ7mYAt4) <gurzgri>:
 Hm, @toomasv, now I finally sometimes manage to reproduce the crash.
-Fun thing is, that my EXECUTED-STATEMENT routine executes the API function SQLExecute, the API under circumstances returns an error, the error *is* properly detected and only then when I try to R/S‚Äì`fire` an error, firing that error crashes ... :thinking: Ì†ΩÌ≤´ :zany_face:
+Fun thing is, that my EXECUTED-STATEMENT routine executes the API function SQLExecute, the API under circumstances returns an error, the error *is* properly detected and only then when I try to R/S‚Äì`fire` an error, firing that error crashes ... :thinking: üí´ :zany_face:
 ```Red
 vvv EXECUTE-STATEMENT FAILED vvv